JVerbruggen/jrides/docs/plugin_update.md

 # Plugin update

-To manuall build jrides on a new spigot version, follow this guide.
+To manually build jrides on a new spigot version, follow this guide.

-### TODO!
-THIS PAGE IS NOT DONE

-## Run build tools
+## 1. Run build tools

+Go to:
 https://www.spigotmc.org/wiki/buildtools/

+and download the latest BuildTools.

+Run BuildTools with the '--remapped' option, or in the gui with 'Remapped Jars'.

-## Add new build profile to pom.xml
+## 2. Add new build profile to pom.xml
 ```xml
 <profile>
     <id>jrides-1.20.1</id>